katimperial/marsupial_matching/README.md

 * Create a custom header graphic for the game.
 * Add a countdown timer so players have to find all the matches by a certain time.
 * Have cards appear randomly for each game.
+## Known Bugs
+* Program recognizes a "double-click" on the same card as a "match" and leaves the card turned over.
+* Unresolved issue with CSS layout for header...looks correct on my screen but might not on someone else's screen.

 ## Link to Deployed "Surge" Website